With so many balding clippers out there on the market, choosing the right one for you can be a challenging task.

 - 8 Colour coded blades and a cutting length of between 0.8mm and 25mm

 - Precision ground, high carbon steel blades for optimal performance over time

 - Quiet and with a comfortable grip

-While Remington’s HC4250 may be similarly priced at £32.95, it could not be much different in terms of design.
+While Remington’s HC4250 may be slightly more expensive at £59.95 – it is still a fantastic choice.
+It could not be much different in terms of design.
 In fact, I was immediately struck by its ergonomic design, as it sits comfortably in the palm and genuinely delivers a smooth finish.

 The ease of use is also empowered by the lack of a cord, as the clipper is powered by a Lithium battery that has up to 40 minutes run-time.
 It has a quick charge feature too, so there is no need to worry about the battery running flat!